-After all, the idea is to buy at a price that is low enough to allow the market an opportunity to also discover the gem.
+After all, the idea is to buy at a price that is low enough to allow the market an opportunity also to discover the gem.
 Investors coming in after you will bid the price up and that’s where your profit is realized.
 If you buy after all the smart money has bought in, you will be buying at a level where there is little room for growth.
-This often happens when the stock market has been overbought.
+It often happens when the stock market has been overbought.

 An over-bought stock market means investors have bid up prices, which usually leaves only one direction of stock prices to go: down.
-So, how do you know when the stock market is over bought?
-One way is to follow an index that tracks whether more money is coming in to advancing stocks or declining stocks.
+So, how do you know when the stock market is overbought?
+One way is to follow an index that tracks whether more money is coming into advancing stocks or declining stocks.

 The TRIN Index

 The TRIN index is a measure of how much volume is behind advancing and declining shares.
 Richard Arms developed this index, which is also known as the Arms Index to measure whether the market was over-bought or over-sold.

 If the stock market is overbought, meaning stock prices have risen sharply, it is ripe for a reversal to the downside.
 Likewise, if the stock market is oversold, investors are likely to jump on bargains and reverse the decline in prices.